modcloth-cookbooks/modcloth-nad/README.md

 Attributes
 ==========
-We set and attribute to lock the listening daemon to private interfaces only.
+We set an attribute to lock the listening daemon to private interfaces only.

 Usage
 =====